Level II Resistance Flexibility™

 - Mash major muscle groups using feet

-- Cancellation Policy: Payments will be refunded in full for cancellations made at least 30 days prior to course initiation.
+- Cancellation Policy: Payments will be refunded minus payment processor fees for cancellations made at least 30 days prior to course initiation.
 No refunds are provided for cancellations made less than 30 days of course initiation, however, tuition may be used as credit for other events, to be used within one year of original event.
 Tuition is non-refundable and non-transferable upon course initiation.
 The Genius of Flexibility reserves the right to cancel any event at any time, in which case a full refund will be provided.